 Back in those days, transporting the teas produced in Yunnan has to be carried by person or by horse to Guangzhou and then ship to Hong Kong and Southeast Asian countries.
 By the time it got in the cups of customers, it could take as long as a year and a half.

 Pu’er teas compressed in cakes had undergone natural fermentation during shipping.
 The tea liquor’s color has changed from light yellowish to red and the flavor had also changed.
 This transformation in the pu’er teas gained popularity.

 When there is demand there will be supply.
-In 1955, the Guangdong Tea Import and Export Company established a three-member team to develop a process to expedite the fermentation process for pu’er tea.
-The Guangdong Tea Import and Export Company was one of only three companies in China that owns tea export rights.
+In 1955, the Guangdong Tea Import and Export Company established a 3-member team to develop a process to expedite the fermentation process for pu’er tea.
+The Guangdong Tea Import and Export Company was 1 of only 3 companies in China that owns tea export rights.
 The other two were based in Fujian province and Shanghai, respectively.